Statutory interpretation: Statutory interpretation methods

 "In contrast to purposivists, textualists focus on the words of a statute, emphasizing text over any unstated purpose."

 Textualists believe that everything which the courts need in deciding on cases are enumerated in the text of legislative statutes.
 In other words, if any other purpose was intended by the legislature then it would have been written within the statutes and since it is not written, it implies that no other purpose or meaning was intended.
 By looking at the statutory structure and hearing the words as they would sound in the mind of a skilled, objectively reasonable user of words, textualists believe that they would respect the constitutional separation of power and best respect legislative supremacy.
 Critiques of modern textualism on the United States Supreme Court abound.

+Intentionalists refer to the specific intent of the enacting legislature on a specific issue.
+Intentionalists can also focus on general intent.
+It is important to note that private motives do not eliminate the common goal that the legislature carries.
+This theory differs from others mainly on the types of sources that will be considered.
+Intentional theory seeks to refer to as many different sources as possible to consider the meaning or interpretation of a given statute.
+This theory is adjacent to a contextualist theory, which prioritizes the use of context to determine why a legislature enacted any given statute.